sophiezhng/Quidology-Desktop/README.md

 [Mac Download](https://github.com/Quidology/Quidology-Desktop/releases/download/v1.0-alpha/Quidology-Mac.zip)

+Make sure you have Java installed for your system.
 Unzip the downloaded folder and follow the instructions for your operating system.

 For Windows: Double-click the `run.bat` file.